arlonproj/arlon/docs/gen2_profiles_proposal_2.md

     - The cluster application (named with the workload cluster name)
     - The arlon application (named by appending the -arlon suffix to the cluster application's name)
     - The optional profile application (named by appending -profile suffix to the cluster application's name)
+  - The first application (the cluster application) is treated as the anchor for the entire set.
+When an Arlon Cluster is associated with an AppProfile, the cluster application will be labeled with the AppProfile's name.
-  - An Arlon Cluster that was successfully depoloyed always has an associated ArgoCD cluster (thanks to the ClusterRegistration mechanism).
+  - An Arlon Cluster that was successfully deployed always has an associated ArgoCD cluster (thanks to the ClusterRegistration mechanism).

 * *ArgoCD Cluster*: the set of ArgoCD clusters is a superset of Arlon clusters.